LIIK: The last of the offended – Russia’s first post-Putin diplomats

 Younger voices, though, are not convinced.
 “By the time people need to start making decisions, that skill has atrophied.
 A person has turned into a Xerox,” says a mid-ranking diplomat, born in 1980, who actually owes his own somewhat faster career to the slump of the late 1990s.
 “In order to have a meaningful job at the MFA, you need to have been at MGIMO in the 1970s,” groan the youngest – born in 1989 and 1991 respectively – who, for this reason, decided to look for “meaningful jobs” elsewhere.

 In addition, there is a whole category of officials whose careers do not just progress slowly but tend to stall before they reach the highest positions: women.
-Among the 33 percent of MFA employees who are women, only two number among its 130 ambassadors and two among its department heads.
+Among the 33% of MFA employees who are women, only two number among its 130 ambassadors and two among its department heads.
 Women’s slow progress at the MFA is partly linked to the generally masculine culture of Russian diplomacy.
 “It starts during freshman year at MGIMO,” says Anton Tsvetov, who has researched Russian diplomacy.
 “At the welcome lecture, one hears: ‘Welcome to future diplomats and wives of diplomats!’”
 But, at the same time, it is also rooted in the ministry’s internal logic of assignments.
 “At 22 years old, when they graduate from MGIMO, a boy is an adolescent, but a girl is a grown-up,” says one young professional, born in 1991.
 “However, if she is good with languages, then the likelihood is that she will join the translation department.”
 Once there, it is hard to move on to the more politically significant jobs; and, even if this happens after some years of interpreting, the men have still had a faster start.
 “This is really not worthy of a country that gave the world its first-ever female ambassador,” says a young – male – interviewee who was born in 1983, in reference to Russian revolutionary Alexandra Kollontai.

 Paradoxically, young Russian diplomats are likely to be less exposed to the outside world and its inhabitants than their former MGIMO classmates who choose a different career path.
 While the latter may continue their studies in the West, or find a job that takes them abroad regularly, diplomats need to advance up the ranks before they are able to talk directly to foreigners as a regular part of their job.
 “Young diplomats posted abroad spend 95 percent of their time inside the embassy,” says a source born in 1991.
 “At Moscow receptions, there are many second and third secretaries from Western embassies, but their Russian [counterparts] would never be below first secretary.
-So, Western diplomats will have 15 years of international networking behind them by the time ours only start.”
+So Western diplomats will have 15 years of international networking behind them by the time ours only start.”

 What sort of diplomat does this long lead-in time create?
-By the time younger officials start talking with their foreign colleagues, they have usually been socialised into the MFA system and worldview.
+By the time younger officials start talking with their foreign colleagues, they have usually been socialised into the MFA system and world view.
 “After ten years at the MFA, it is impossible to have the same views you had when you joined it,” says a non-MFA source, born in 1989.
 “You change.
 You hear that there are spies everywhere: first year, you laugh at it; second year, you smile; third year, you stop smiling; and, fourth year, you start believing it.
 By age 35, people have either become part of the system or left.”

 Their MFA